dtekcth/data101/src/introduction/getting_started.md

 ### Canvas

 [Canvas](https://canla.portal.chalmers.se/canvaslogin/discovery.html?v=1) is the _learning management system_ at Chalmers.
 In simpler terms, it is where you will find course information, submit labs and so on.
+We have a [short chapter](../studies/canvas.md) going through it!

 ## Ladok